Royal Road Minerals (CVE:RYR) Trading 10% Higher – Still a Buy?

-Shares of Royal Road Minerals Limited (CVE:RYR – Get Free Report) rose 10% during trading on Friday .
+Royal Road Minerals Limited (CVE:RYR – Get Free Report) traded up 10% during mid-day trading on Friday .
 The stock traded as high as C$0.13 and last traded at C$0.11.
-Approximately 247,000 shares were traded during trading, an increase of 245% from the average daily volume of 71,613 shares.
+226,000 shares were traded during mid-day trading, an increase of 218% from the average session volume of 71,007 shares.
 The stock had previously closed at C$0.10.

 Royal Road Minerals Stock Up 10.0 %